wcm-io-caravan/caravan-rhyme/README.md

 ```

 One thing you should have noticed is that link generation is quite complex even for this simple example.
-This is due to the fact that the #createLink method of a resource implementation is responsible to render **all** possible variations of links and link template to this kind of resource.
+This is due to the fact that the `#createLink()` method of a resource implementation is responsible to render **all** possible variations of links and link template to this kind of resource.
 The benefit of this approach is that the code that generates these links is not cluttered all over your project.

-To keep your resource implementations simple, you are likely to end up with something like a LinkBuilder class to avoid duplication of code.
+To keep your resource implementations simple, you are likely to end up with something like a LinkBuilder class to avoid duplication of code and URLs in your resource implementations.
 Since the best way to create links varies depending on the web framework your are using, the core Rhyme framework does not provide or enforce a solution for this.

 ## Related Links